 Two sharing: £5,870.
 Single occupancy: £6,700.

-Domestic flights (economy class) with China Southern Airlines: Datong to X’ian (Airbus A330), with China Eastern Airlines: Xi’an to Dunhuang (Airbus A319), and with Air China: Dunhuang to Beijing (Boeing 737); return train travel between Beijing and Qufu and from Beijing to Taiyuan (first class); private coach for transfers and excursions; accommodation as described below; breakfasts, 11 lunches and 10 dinners with wine or beer, water, coffee, tea; all admissions; all tips; the services of the lecturer, tour manager and local guides.
+Domestic flights (economy class) with China Southern Airlines: Datong to X’ian (Airbus A330), with China Eastern Airlines: Xi’an to Dunhuang (Airbus A319), and with Air China: Dunhuang to Beijing (Boeing 737); return train travel between Beijing and Qufu and from Beijing to Taiyuan (first class); private coach for transfers and excursions; accommodation as described below; breakfasts, 11 lunches and 10 dinners with wine, beer or soft drinks; all admissions; all tips; the services of the lecturer, tour manager and local guides.

 Flights between London and Beijing are not included in the price of the tour.
 We will send the recommended flight options when they are available to book and ask that you make your own flight reservation and inform us of the details.
 The cost of a World Traveller (economy) seat at the time of going to press is c. £700 and will be available to book towards the end of September 2018.